15 of the Best Waterfalls in Iceland

 The waterfall SeljalandsfossA long weekend in Iceland

 Ben Jacobsen took some amazing shots while traveling around in Iceland.
-He visited Seljalandsfoss and took this stunning shot.
+He visited Seljalandsfoss and took this stunning photo.

-Seljalandsfoss, together with Gullfoss, are probably the most visited waterfalls in Iceland.
-If you want to drive there, try to do it very early or very late to get some privacy while enjoying this beautiful place.
+Seljalandsfoss, together with Gullfoss, is probably the most visited waterfall in Iceland.
+If you want to drive there, leave very early or plan on getting there late so you can enjoy some privacy while visiting these beautiful falls.

-Finding this waterfall is very easy indeed.
-Driving east from Reykjavik on the Ring road, you will see it on your left side when you arrive to the majestic mountain range Eyjafjöllum.
+Finding this waterfall is very easy.
+Drive east from Reykjavik on the Ring Road and you will see it on your left side when you arrive at the majestic Eyjafjöll mountain range.

-Just take a left turn after the river and you will arrive by the fall, park your car and enjoy.
-One of the interesting features with Seljalandsfoss is that you can take a walk behind the waterfall but dress accordingly so you won’t get wet.
+Take a left turn after the river, park your car, and enjoy.
+One of the interesting features of Seljalandsfoss is that you can take a walk behind the waterfall.
+But dress accordingly so you won’t get too wet or too cold.

 GPS Coordinates: 63°36’57.07″N 19°59’32.53″W